Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Humanity's Last Exam: the broad frontier test

 Humanity's Last Exam covers expert-curated frontier-difficulty questions across mathematics, physics, chemistry, biology, computer science, classical languages, philosophy, and other expert domains.
-With around 2,500 questions and frontier scores in the low 20s percent in May 2026, it is the broadest frontier-difficulty knowledge-and-reasoning benchmark currently in active use.
+With around 2,500 questions and substantial headroom for current models, it is the broadest frontier-difficulty knowledge-and-reasoning benchmark currently in active use.

-HLE's most distinctive feature for reasoning evaluation is the gap between reasoning-focused models and general models.
-The 6-8 point gap between reasoning-model and general-model scores is much larger on HLE than on MMLU-Pro (1-2 points) or GPQA-Diamond (3-4 points).
-This makes HLE the cleanest single benchmark for differentiating reasoning-specialised models from general-purpose models.
+HLE's most distinctive feature for reasoning evaluation is the gap it tends to show between reasoning-focused models and general models, which is wider than on MMLU-Pro or GPQA-Diamond.
+This makes HLE one of the cleanest single benchmarks for differentiating reasoning-specialised models from general-purpose models.
+Take the actual scores from its published results.

 For the headline reasoning claim about a frontier model in 2026, we recommend quoting GPQA-Diamond (graduate scientific reasoning, near-saturation discriminator) and HLE (broad frontier reasoning, large headroom) together.
 ARC-AGI-2 is the right addition for claims about generalisation specifically.
 The combination gives the most complete reasoning picture available.